 Title: Wound Care based Medical Devices

 Wound management is a major healthcare issue in Bangladesh.
-The socio-economic impact of wound is huge for our country.
-A proper wound care and/or dressing product could help to reduce the infection, and thus, reduce the treatment time significantly.
-At BME, BUET we are actively working on the following aspects to enhance wound treatment.
+The socio-economic impact of the war is huge for our country.
+A proper wound care and/or dressing product could help to reduce the infection and, thus, the treatment time significantly.
+At the BioInnovation research group, we are actively working on the following aspects to enhance wound treatment:

 Nano-fabrication technology, such as electrospinning has enabled us to fabricate non-woven fibrous matrix from sub-micron to nano range.
 We have successfully synthesized a range of natural and synthetic polymer based nanofibrous matrix Fig. 1 [Mater.
 Res.
 Express 5 115407 (2018); Bull.
 Mater.
 Sci.
 42, 171 (2019)].
 We have further modified these nanofibrous matrix to get deliver controlled and/or on-demand antibacterial drug [J Drug Deliv Sci Technol.
 55 101386 (2020); J Drug Deliv Sci Technol .
 61 102297 (2021)].